 At 18, I stood at the crossroads of my first big transitional life decision.
 So, what did I do?
-I chose neither and instead took some time away from sports altogether, going off in a completely different direction.
+I chose neither and instead took some time away from sports altogether, going in a completely different direction.

-I went on to play with the Canadian Women's National Soccer Team for 18 years, with a peak high when we finished 4th at the 2003 FIFA Women's World Cup.
-I finished my career as a captain, a player representative, and having earned 132 caps; the most international appearances for Canada – man, or woman at the time.
+I played with the Canadian Women's National Soccer Team for 18 years, with a peak high when we finished 4th at the 2003 FIFA Women's World Cup.
+I finished my career as a captain and a player representative and earned 132 caps, the most international appearances for Canada – man or woman at the time.
 Although those years were a challenging pursuit in many ways, I felt I grew with the global development of women's soccer.

-My intent in crossing over the sideline from the role of a National Team player to National Team Assistant Coach was to encourage a positive direction and support of the women's game in Canada.
+My intent in crossing over the sideline from the role of a national team player to national team assistant coach was to encourage a positive direction and support of the women's game in Canada.
 As a female soccer player, I had experienced what it felt like to be considered by others to be an afterthought compared to the men's program or that women's soccer was a second-class form of the game.
 I took the position genuinely thinking that I could help make substantial change.

 However, I had no idea what was going on behind the scenes and how my ideals would soon be crushed.

-I decided, from that perspective, that if I was going to coach or be in the sporting world, I wanted it to be with greater meaning and purpose.
-I wanted to improve certain aspects of myself so I could better contribute to people in a positive way.
-I made a clear choice to exit established, unhealthy soccer cultures and instead cultivate an alternative for athletes and coaches.
+I decided, from that perspective, that if I was going to coach or be in the sporting world, I wanted it to have greater meaning and purpose.
+I wanted to develop and improve certain aspects of myself to better contribute to people in a positive way.
+I decided to exit these established, unhealthy soccer cultures and instead cultivate an alternative for athletes and coaches.

 Share this link with your friends!